gretaegan/MS1-flightschool/README.md

 The navigation bar at the top of the page is fixed and, on smaller screen sizes, becomes a data toggler button to prevent cluttering the screen.

 ### Colors
-I kept to a cool palatte of blues: a dark navy (#071337) and a teal(00cccc).
+I kept to a cool palatte of blues:
+* a dark navy (#071337) and
+* a teal(00cccc).
-My hero-text was kept to a simple off-white color(#fafafa) so that it was still readable and grabbed attention, without distracting from the hero image of the two pilots flying the Boeing737-800.
+My hero-text was kept to a simple off-white color(#fafafa) so that it was still readable  without distracting from the hero image of the two pilots flying the Boeing737-800.
+The horizontal rule is the teal color to add detail and attention to the headings.

 ### Overall Feel